-Now that you’ve learned how to master jumping rope (or at least avoid tripping every time the rope turns), you’ll need this workout.
+Now that you’ve learned how to master jumping rope (or at least avoid tripping every time the rope turns), you’ll need this hard-hitting jump rope workout.

-It makes a great 3-minute warm up, or you can use it as part of an interval circuit.
-Just pick a favorite, motivating song that’s about 3-minutes long, he says, and follow the workout for the duration of it.
+It makes a great three-minute warm up, or you can use it as part of an interval circuit.
+Just pick a favorite, motivating song that’s about three minutes long, he says, and follow the workout for the duration of it.

 A piece of advice: “You don’t need to jump on the beat.
 Just focus on one turn per jump at the beginning, and feeling the music,” says Olajade.
 “It’s amazing conditioning work that’s about patience and repetition.”
 (You’re telling us.)

 If you don’t yet own a jump rope, we recommend this adjustable option: Limm Adjustable Jump Rope ($16), or this Goothdurs Speed Jump Rope ($25).
 For an added challenge, the N1Fit Weighted Jump Rope ($32) and Crossrope Weighted Jump Rope ($99) products bring extra weight to your jumping game.
 Or you can opt for a more technologically advanced option like the Soonhua Jump Rope ($17), which tracks your intervals, speed, and calories burned.

 Want to set a spring fitness goal around it?
 Build your stamina to jump for 10 minutes.

 60 seconds: The basic jump (You should feel it in your calves.)

 30 seconds: The slow arrow jump